kritcs18/HackfestReports/SSG/KOREAN.md

 > Refer to [Experiment and Performance Test for Deep Learning Inference & Serving : > GPU vs CPU (Korean)](http://hoondongkim.blogspot.jp/2017/12/deep-learning-inference-serving.html)
 >   - blog post by Hoondong Kim(SSG Chief Dev, AI Data platform team)
->	- Topic : Is GPU really better than CPU in AI Inference?
+>-Topic : Is GPU really better than CPU in AI Inference?
 >   - Conclusion : CPU is better than GPU in their cases.